 Loom

-Loom revolutionized async video communication.
+Loom changed async video communication.
 But videos are conversations - not processes.
-Watching a video does not ensure action happened.
+Watching a video doesn’t guarantee anything actually happened.

-When someone records a training video in Loom, it gets watched (maybe).
-But who confirmed understanding?
-What tasks resulted?
+Someone records a training video in Loom.
+It gets watched (maybe).
+But who confirmed they understood it?
+What tasks came out of it?
 When someone shares feedback via Loom, does the recipient have a deadline?
-Is there accountability for action?
-These process coordination gaps exist between video communication and actual execution.
+Is anyone held accountable?
+There’s a real gap between video communication and actual execution.

 - Video recording and sharing